 Beginning in 1931 Jorge Ubico ruled Guatemala with an iron fist with the help of the vicious secret police.
 He admired Hitler’s tactics.
 By the summer of 1944, a similarly brutal dictator, Maximiliano Hernández Martínez, was overthrown in the face of a widespread nonviolent campaign in nearby El Salvador.
-This campaign would serve as a template for Guatemala’s own movement.
+This campaign served as a template for Guatemala’s own movement.

 In Guatemala, the campaign began mildly.
 In May of 1944, forty-five lawyers petitioned the Ubico government for the removal of an arbitrary judge who tried political opponents; Ubico responded by asking for the specific charges against the judge.

 A day before the annual teacher and schoolchildren parade in honor of the dictator, two hundred teachers petitioned for a raise.
 The leaders of the petition were then arrested and charged with sedition.
 To this the rest of the teachers responded with a boycott of the parade; these teachers were fired.

 On June 7, 16 students of San Carlos University petitioned for a change in faculty.
 Ubico agreed to the students’ demands.
 These students then escalated their demands.
 Later, on June 20, opposition groups declared the creation of the Social Democratic Party in a manifesto that supported opposition parties, social justice, and the lifting of the terror and hemispheric solidarity.
 Two days later, the students wrote a proposition for sweeping university reform, and threatened Ubico with a student strike if these demands were not met within 24 hours.
 In response to this threat, Ubico suspended the articles of the constitution that guaranteed individual rights, including public assembly.
 On June 23, both schoolteachers and university students held a strike.